LDS-Data/lds-church-discipline/README.md

 ## Introduction
 The LDS Church Discipline Database is an effort to promote understanding of LDS church disciplinary practices by compiling all publicly documented instances of formal discipline by The Church of Jesus Christ of Latter-day Saints as well as its predecessors, the Church of Christ and the Church of Jesus Christ of Latter Day Saints (no hyphen).

+**This database is neither affiliated with nor endorsed by The Church of Jesus Christ of Latter-day Saints (also known as the LDS Church or Mormon Church).
+The title "LDS Church Discipline Database" is meant to accurately reflect the contents and focus of the database, but does not in any way imply that The Church of Jesus Christ of Latter-day Saints approves of or is in any way responsible for the contents of the database.**

 ## Call for Contributions
 This database is far from complete.
 We're calling for any _publicly documented_ instances of formal church discipline not represented here, especially:
 * acquittals / "no action" results